Herb & Olive Oil Crackers

 - 2 Tbsp olive oil plus extra for brushing

-- ¼ tsp Celtic sea salt plus extra to sprinkle on top
+- ¼ tsp Celtic sea salt plus extra for sprinkling on top

 - In a large bowl, mix the flour, levain*, herbs, garlic powder, olive oil, and sea salt.